 802.1X Network Access Control

-802.1X, colloquially called Dot1x, a working group within the 802 project of the IEEE for standards in local area networks (LAN).
+802.1X, colloquially called Dot1x, a working group within the IEEE 802 project for standards in local area networks (LAN).
 The focus of this working group is on port-based authentication and authorization in 802-based networks.

 Where and for what can I use the 802.1X standard?

 The 802.1X standard is used in both classic wired and wireless networks.
-The standard aims to keep unwanted users and devices out of the network.
-Therefore Dot1x is a useful addition to network separation.
+The aim of the standard is to keep unwanted users and devices out of the network.
+Therefore, Dot1x is a useful addition to the mains separation.

-802.1X not only controls where and when "wanted" users can access your network, but also whether "unwanted devices" get any form of access at all.
+802.1X not only regulates where and when “intended” users can access your network, but also whether “unintended devices” get any form of access at all.

 Authentication, authentication and authorization

-Authentication is the proof of one's identity to a third party.
+Authentication is proof of your own identity to a third party.

 Authentication is the verification of proof of identity.